core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # ".sid" file lifecycle {#sid-lifecycle-ex}

+Before assigning SIDs to their YANG modules, YANG module authors must acquire a SID range from a "SID Range Registry".
+If the YANG module is part of an IETF draft or RFC, the SID range need to be acquired from the "IETF SID Range Registry" as defined in {{ietf-iana-sid-range-allocation}}.
+For the other YANG modules, the authors can acquire a SID range from any "SID Range Registry" of their choice.

-In order for a YANG module authors to assign SIDs to their module, they could use "IETF SID Range Registry (managed by IANA)" as defined in Section {{ietf-iana-sid-range-allocation}}, or another one, depending on the particular case.
-The minimal information required for this would be a start SID number and a range size, but might include additional details depending on the registry policy, which is outside the scope of this document.
-Once a SID range is registered, the owner can use it to generate “.sid” file/s for his YANG module/s.
-It is recommended to leave some unallocated SIDs following the allocated range in each “.sid” file in order to allow better evolution of the YANG module in the future.
-Generation of “.sid” files should be performed using an automated tool.
-Note that “.sid” files can only be generated for YANG modules and not for submodules.
+Once the SID range is acquired, the owner can use it to generate ".sid" file/s for his YANG module/s.
+It is recommended to leave some unallocated SIDs following the allocated range in each ".sid" file in order to allow better evolution of the YANG module in the future.
+Generation of ".sid" files should be performed using an automated tool.
+Note that ".sid" files can only be generated for YANG modules and not for submodules.

 ## SID File Creation